foundry-rs/forge-std/README.md

     }

     function testHoax() public {
-        // we call the hoax, which gives the target address
+        // we call `hoax`, which gives the target address
         // eth and then calls `prank`
         hoax(address(1337));
         test.bar{value: 100}(address(1337));

         // overloaded to allow you to specify how much eth to
-        // initialize the addres with
+        // initialize the address with
         hoax(address(1337), 1);
         test.bar{value: 1}(address(1337));
     }

     function testStartHoax() public {
-        // we call the startHoax, which gives the target address
+        // we call `startHoax`, which gives the target address
         // eth and then calls `startPrank`
         //
-        // it is also overloaded so that you can specify eth amount startHoax(address(1337));
+        // it is also overloaded so that you can specify an eth amount startHoax(address(1337));
         test.bar{value: 100}(address(1337));
         test.bar{value: 100}(address(1337));